Azure-Samples/azure-search-knowledge-mining/04 - Reporting/README.md

 <!-- ![](../images/pbi3.jpg) -->

+## Troubleshooting

+If you do not see any details in Power BI (even after hitting the Refresh button), you might want to check if you are using a script or adblocker in your browser.
+For example, uBlock might block the logging requests to Azure, depending on the configuration.

 ## Additional Materials
 For more information on PowerBI and developing reports on PowerBI see [What is Power BI](https://docs.microsoft.com/en-us/power-bi/power-bi-overview).

+Alternatively, you can use the new Power BI report that is automatically included with Azure Cognitive Search.
+In order to access it, goto the Search instance in your subscription, navigate to `Search traffic analytics`, and select `Download Power BI report`.

+Both reports have comparable capabilties and can be used to develop more sophisticated dashboards.

 ## Special Thanks
 Special thanks to Emilio D'Angelo for creating this PBI template.